syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

   path: /
   port: 8443
 difficulty: basic
-timelimit: 600
+timelimit: 300
 ---

-🐾 Dreaming of a pet smile website
+🐾 Dreaming of a better todo app
 ==============

 While you already have a working Golang application, it is time to add some business logic to create a useful (albeit, simple) operator.

-In this case, imagine you want to run a website to bring the joy of pet smiles to the world and want to start with a website of dog smiles.
+In this case, imagine you want to create a better todo application experience.

-You have already packaged your perfected website as a container image and want to now make it ready for the world.
+You have already packaged your perfected user experience as a container image and want to now make it ready for the world.
 You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/) and want to make sure that your deployment choices automate as much of the operations of this site as possible.

 To do this, you have settled on deploying to Kubernetes and want to do so via an operator.
 To get started, your plan is to support: